franciscoSebastiano/scooter-data-manager/README.md

 All of the other libraries are pre-installed with python

-# Usage
+# inputs/outputs
 Program inputs -- folder of heic images with location and date/time meta data preserved from each image.
 program outputs -- csv file 'output.csv' with image data, plot of coordinate locations from image metadata, folder 'jpeg_images' with heic images converted to jpeg

-To use the program you must define the correct path for your folder of images.
-The default folder path defined in the program is 'scooter_folder', so you can name your folder of images 'scooter_folder' and put said folder in a folder with main-scoot.py.
-The program will work if you do this.
-You can also change the folder path inside the program by going to line 182 of main-scoot.py and chaning the definition to whatever folder path you want.
+# IDE usage

+Go to line 182 of main-scoot-ide.py and define the folder path as the path to your folder of heic scooter images.
+Run the program and it should work.

+# command prompt usage

+The program is written to be run in the command prompt.
+If you are comfortable with and have an IDE, use that, but this will also work if you don't already have an IDE.

+To run it, download the main-scoot.py file and place it in a folder.
+The folder should contain main-scoot.py and a different folder of scooter heic images.
+It doesn't matter what the folder is -- it could just be your downloads folder.
+Just make sure the main-scoot.py and your image folder are in the same larger folder.
+In my case the folder was titled scooter_project.

+enter this command in your command prompt to go to said folder.
+Obviously replace the path with your folder path: cd C:\Users\cisco\scooter_project

+then enter this command to run the program.
+Again, replace the path to the image folder with your machines path: python main-scoot.py C:\Users\cisco\scooter_folder\scooter_heic_images

+the program will now run.

 # Trouble Shooting Exiftool
 If the program returns an error when trying to use the exiftool, you likely do not have exiftool installed.